Shopping at the Megamall

 Parking: It's free, and most spaces are in ramps.
 On busy weekends, it's fastest to drive straight to the top level of the ramp.
 Be sure to remember where you parked.

-Getting around: Wheelchairs rent for $5 and strollers and shopping carts for $6 at first-level entrances, which also have rest rooms and lockers.
+Getting around: Wheelchairs, strollers and shopping carts can be rented at first-level entrances, which also have rest rooms and lockers.

 When to go: If you don't mind crowds, go on weekends, when there's more going on and lots of people-watching.

 Otherwise, go on early in the day on weekdays, when salespeople have more time for you and there's not so much white noise and hubbub.

 What to know: From 4 p.m. through close on Friday and Saturdays, youths under 16 must be escorted at all times by an adult age 21 or over, and adults 21 or younger may be asked to show a photo I.D.